This Minnesota State Fair guide includes tips and information on food, rides, dates, ticket prices, hours, and accessibility.

 Pro Tip: Also check out these other Fun Things To Do In Roseville!

 We spent over five hours at the fair, although you can easily spend all day there.
-We tried all kinds of food, went on rides, and took in the fun atmosphere.
+While there, we tried all kinds of food, went on rides, and took in the fun atmosphere.

 We wanted to create this Minnesota State Fair guide to show you why this fair is amazing and why you should plan a trip to visit.
 We also wanted to offer tips so that when you do visit, you’ll have the best day ever!

-We also made a video, so it’s almost like you were there with us!
+And so that it almost feels like you were there with us, we also made a video!
 It’s at the end of the article. 🙂

 Minnesota State Fair Food